EWhite613/frost-blog/_posts/2016-05-09-using-visual-acceptance.md

 * Add RO_GH_TOKEN Unsecure token that can only read.

-* Add VISUAL_ACCEPTANCE_TOKEN token, value can be found here: https://travis-ci.org/ciena-frost/ember-frost-file-picker/jobs/137522760#L275
+* Add VISUAL_ACCEPTANCE_TOKEN token, value can be found [here](https://travis-ci.org/ciena-frost/ember-frost-file-picker/jobs/137522760#L275)

 ## Using latest firefox
 Add this to your .travis.yml